Dual-Path Cross-Modal Attention for better Audio-Visual Speech Extraction: Model Architecture

 \subsection{Audio Decoder}

-We do the overlap-add operation with 50\% overlap on the output of the final inter-chunk attention module to transform the chunked audio features with dimension $\mathbb{R}^{S \times K \times D_a}$ back into $\mathbb{R}^{T' \times D_a}$, as mentioned in section 2.2.
-Then we apply sigmoid on the embedding to output a mask to be applied to the mixture encoding.
-Finally, the masked audio features is fed into the decoder which is a transposed convolutional layer to output the separated audio.
+Overlap-add with 50\% overlap transforms the chunked audio features with dimension $\mathbb{R}^{S \times K \times D_a}$ back into $\mathbb{R}^{T' \times D_a}$, which then masks the mixture encoding, as described in Section~\ref{sec:masking_network}.
+Finally, the masked audio features are fed into the decoder which is a transposed convolutional layer to output the separated audio.
 Below $\odot$ represents Hadamard product.